facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Bonds

-U.S. Domestic Fixed Income (bonds), as measured by the Barclays U.S. Aggregate Bond Index, was down 4.69% in the second quarter and down 10.35% YTD.
-The index gauges the performance of investment grade intermediate bonds.
-With concerns of inflation fears and the Fed increasing interest rates, the index continued to struggle.
+U.S. Domestic Fixed Income (bonds), as measured by the Barclays U.S. Aggregate Bond Index, was flat, up 0.07% in the second quarter.
+YTD the index is down less than 1%.
+The index gauges the performance of investment-grade intermediate bonds.
+With reports of inflation moderating, bond investors are contemplating the Fed’s next move.

 Housing and Real Estate

-Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index fell 14.68% in the second quarter and is down 19.17% YTD.
-The lower performance this year follows the staggering 41.30% positive return in 2021.
+Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, was down less than 1% in the second quarter and is down -2.19% YTD.
+The index struggled at the start of the year, but has recently posted positive monthly results, improving the quarterly and YTD data.

 Natural Resources